Jirehlov/Khaenriah_TTF/README.md

 # Khaenriah_TTF
-Poorly made ttf for Khaenriah alphabet.
+Poorly-made ttf for Khaenriah alphabet from Genshin Impact.
+Non-commercial use only.